WWE Intercontinental Championship: Belt design

+On October 2, 2011, at Hell in a Cell, Cody Rhodes reintroduced a modified version of Parks' 1985–1997 championship belt design with the white strap, with the modern WWE "scratch logo" and other embellishments.
+On August 18, 2014, the Intercontinental Championship belt, along with all other existing championship belts in WWE at the time, received a minor update, replacing the longstanding scratch logo with WWE's current logo that was originally used for the WWE Network that launched earlier that year in February.

-On November 22, 2019, episode of SmackDown, Sami Zayn presented a new belt design to champion Shinsuke Nakamura.
-The redesigned Intercontinental Championship returned to being on a black strap with an entirely new center plate with an irregular shape.
+On the November 22, 2019, episode of SmackDown, Sami Zayn presented a new belt design to champion Shinsuke Nakamura.
+The redesigned Intercontinental Championship returned to being on a black leather strap with an entirely new center plate with an irregular shape.
 The center portion of the center plate features an oval-shape.
 The top half of the oval says "Intercontinental" and the bottom half says "Champion"; the word "Heavyweight" sits in a banner on the inner side of the oval above the word "Champion".
 At the center of the oval is a diamond shape, representing a wrestling ring viewed from above, with the WWE logo over a globe.
 On the sides of the center, plate is two halves of the globe.
 The left side features the continents of North and South America as well as Africa and Europe, while the globe on the left shows Asia and Australia; both globes show a portion of Antarctica.
 The rest of the center plate is filled with ornamentation.
-Like the majority of WWE's other championships, the belt features two side plates with a removable center section that can be customized with the champion's logos; the default side plates consist of the WWE logo over a globe.
+Like all of WWE's other championships, the belt features two side plates with a removable center section that can be customized with the champion's logos; the default side plates consist of the WWE logo over a globe.
+On the September 30, 2024, episode of Raw, upon Jey Uso winning the championship from Bron Breakker the week prior, the championship received a minor update by adding blue on the globes on the centerplate.